 - Game Pause Indicator

-- When the game is paused, players may not move their tokens.
+- When the game is paused, players may not move their tokens or activate doors.
 You can toggle the paused state of the game by pressing the

 spaceas GM at any time.